gvwilson/sensibleadventures/misc/bear-02.md

 "I can't get a footing!" the sergeant yelled.
 Noxy watched in horror as his feet slid deeper and deeper into the cloud under the weight of the prince and princess.
-The rope was cutting into Cloud as well, making a deep rift that slowly let Lormay and Ogmin drop further and further toward the river.
+The rope was cutting into Cloud as well, making a deep rift that slowly let Thokmay and Ogmin drop further and further toward the river.

 "Just a few more heartbeats!"
 Noxy yelled.
-"Lormay, hang on!
+"Thokmay, hang on!
 Hang on!"

-"Lift up your feet," Lormay grunted at his sister.
+"Lift up your feet," Thokmay grunted at his sister.
 He could *smell* the Blightwater, it was so close.

 "I'm scared!"
 Ogmin said.